Indirect new physics effects on $\sigma_{\rm had}$ confront the $(g-2)_\mu$ window discrepancies and the CMD-3 result: Introduction

-In this paper we study in detail the energy dependence of the first two effects listed above, and we estimate their impact on the intermediate energy window $\amIW$ for the different data-sets, labelled as KLOE08~\cite{KLOE:2008fmq}, KLOE10~\cite{KLOE:2010qei} KLOE12~\cite{KLOE:2012anl}, BESIII~\cite{BESIII:2015equ}, BaBar~\cite{BaBar:2009wpw,BaBar:2012bdw} (for which we perform for the first time a full study of the published results) and CMD-3 (for which we estimate the $\amIW$ contribution using the data in the ancillary files of Ref.~\cite{CMD-3:2023alj}).
-While we adopt the same theoretical model of Ref.~\cite{Darme:2021huc}, here we shift downwards by a few MeV the location of the $V$ resonance.
-With respect to the analysis in Ref.~\cite{Darme:2021huc} such a small shift leaves the NP effects on the BaBar dataset essentially unmodified, because it operated at a CoM energy much larger than $M_V$ ($\sqrt{s}=10.6$\,GeV).
-For KLOE08 and KLOE12, that collected data at the $\phi$ resonance ($\sqrt{s}=1.02\,$GeV), the NP effects are somewhat reduced but, due to radiative return on the nearby $V$ resonance, are still significant.
-Most importantly, now the KLOE10 luminosity measurement get also affected by additional Bhabha events of NP origin, resolving the tension observed in Ref.~\cite{Darme:2021huc} between the KLOE10 and KLOE08/KLOE12 determinations of $\shad$.
+The aim of this work is to study in details whether the class of new physics scenarios introduced in Ref.~\cite{Darme:2021huc} can: \begin{enumerate} \item solve the discrepancy between the data-driven and lattice evaluation of the HVP contribution $\amIW$ in the intermediate window; \item solve the discrepancy between the full experimental measurement $a_\mu^{\textrm{exp}}$ and its data-driven counterpart; \item improve the consistency between the different data-sets used for the the data-driven estimate of the HVP contribution $\amhvplo$. \end{enumerate}

-All in all, we find that within our scenario a good consistency between all the $(g-2)_\mu$ related sources of information can be recovered.
-In particular, in agreement with lattice indications, we find that the dominant repercussions from NP processes on the determination of $\shad$ are confined to the low and intermediate energy windows, leaving the high energy window largely unaffected.
-Finally, since the CMD-3 measurement of $\sigma_{\pi^+\pi^-}$, is performed with the energy-scanning method in the energy range $\sqrt{s} \in [0.6,0.88]\,$GeV~\cite{CMD-3:2023alj}, that is at CoM energies well below the $V$ resonance, it is clear that their result cannot be affected by the NP.
-Hence, in our scenario the good agreement between CMD-3 and the lattice results, and the marked disagreement with all other experiments performed at $\sqrt{s} \sim M_V $ or at $\sqrt{s} \gg M_V$, have a natural explanation.
+We will thus study the impact of indirect NP effects on the intermediate energy window $\amIW$ for the different data-sets that we label as KLOE08~\cite{KLOE:2008fmq}, KLOE10~\cite{KLOE:2010qei} KLOE12~\cite{KLOE:2012anl}, BESIII~\cite{BESIII:2015equ}, BaBar~\cite{BaBar:2009wpw,BaBar:2012bdw} (for which we perform for the first time a full study of the published results) and CMD-3 (for which we estimate the $\amIW$ contribution using the data in the ancillary files of Ref.~\cite{CMD-3:2023alj}).